MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Disabled parameter

-It is the same parameter as the one described in the [above section](#disabled-parameter).
+It's the same parameter as the one described in the [above section](#disabled-parameter).

 #### Entry file parameter